LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 # => Increase speed by 10 miles an hour!
 ```
 In the above example the `Car` and `Motorbike` are two unrelated classes.
 Both of them have their own implementation of the instance method `accelerate`.
 Hence in `line 14` when the objects created from both the classes are passed in as arguments to the each method invocation.
 They both respond to the `accelerate` instance method invocation with their own implementation.
 This is an example of Polymorphism through Duck Typing.

+## Example 33
+What is encapsulation and why is it important in Ruby?
+Give an example